boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 #### Customer Requirements

 The customer:
-  - Originates the contract as specified in the [Tezos zkEscrowAgent Realization document](5-tezos-escrowagent.md#contract-origination-and-funding).
+  - Originates and funds the contract as specified in the [Tezos zkEscrowAgent Realization document](5-tezos-escrowagent.md#zkchannels-customer-origination-and-funding-protocol).
   - Waits until the origination operation is confirmed on chain for at least `required_confirmations` blocks.
   - Updates the channel status to `Originated`.
-  - Funds the contract using [the `addFunding` entrypoint](5-tezos-escrow-agent#addfunding).
+  - Funds the contract by [calling the `addCustomerFunding` entrypoint](5-tezos-escrow-agent#addCustFunding-entrypoint).
   - Waits until the funding operation is confirmed on chain for at least `required_confirmations` blocks.
   - Updates the channel status to `CustomerFunded`.
   - Sends the `funding_confirmed` message to the merchant.